01. Overview

 Can a mesothelioma prognosis be improved?

-- Patients may undergo treatments and potentially participate in clinical trials to improve their mesothelioma prognosis.
+- Mesothelioma prognosis can be improved.
+Patients may undergo treatments and potentially participate in clinical trials to improve their mesothelioma prognoses.

 -